Designers may generate plans by hand or computer to convey ideas.

 Site Evaluation

 Your designer can be most efficient if you have existing base maps or plats of the property.
 Electronic copies are easiest, but any scaled drawing will save design time.
-If you do not have a map of your property, your designer can take measurements and generate a base map for you.
+If you do not have a map of your property, your designer can generate a base map for you.

 After your designer walks the property with you, they will spend more time on the site assessment.
-Usually, your designer will spend quite a bit of time walking the site and taking pictures.
+Usually, your designer will spend quite a bit of time walking the site and taking pictures, measurements, and elevations.
 They may also ask to come into your home to see views from the interior.

 Preliminary or Conceptual Design

-Your initial plan will include general information noted during the evaluation and loose conceptual ideas.
-Occasionally some specific plants are listed, but otherwise, it is common to see areas loosely designated such as “mixed screen” or “cutting garden”.
-Your designer wants to ensure that you are comfortable with the general concepts and discuss questions during the preliminary design phase.
+Your initial plan will include general information noted during the site evaluation and loose conceptual ideas.
+Major elements like patios, lawns, and plantings are placed in the landscape.
+Occasionally some specific plants are listed, but it is also common to see areas loosely designated such as “mixed screen” or “cutting garden”.
+Your designer wants to ensure that you are comfortable with the general concepts during the preliminary design phase.

 Final Design

-This plan is typically a complete plan of your landscape project which includes all design elements.
-There should be a detailed layout of hardscapes, beds, and plants.
+This plan is a completed plan of your landscape project which includes all design elements.
+There should be a detailed layout of constructed elements, hardscapes, materials, plants, and bedlines.
 It should also include a plant schedule with names, sizes, and conditions of plants as well as important information about the site.

 Determine Phases for Installation

 Now it is time to implement the design!
-Depending on your budget, site conditions, and season, you may not be able to install all of the design at one time.
+Depending on your budget, site conditions, and season, you may not want to install all of the design at one time.

 Your designer can help you determine the best ways to proceed in phases.
-Sometimes this depends upon personal priorities, but sometimes there are other considerations.
 However the work is scheduled, ensure there are enough resources available to maintain the new planting during the critical establishment phase.
+Generally, this lasts between one and three years, and involves watering and more intense weeding while the new plants fill in the bed.

 Costs